Camawama/colorful-lighting/README.md

 *   Emitted colors and filtered colors can be customized in resource packs
 *   Block states can define different colors
 *   NBT can define different colors, for blocks, entities and items (a beacon lit by its effect, a charged creeper, a potion by its type)
+*   Modded light sources with no configured color automatically glow in a color sampled from their own texture
+*   Water subtly tints light passing through it, deepening with distance and matching the biome's water color (swamp water filters light differently than ocean water)
 *   The mod is client-side, so you can play with it on ANY server while still experiencing colorful lighting!

 ## 🔗 Mod Compatibility